 - Endovascular Clot Retrieval: For complex stroke cases, we offer this treatment to open blocked blood vessels up to 24 hours after onset of stroke symptoms.

 Patients who arrive within the first few hours of sudden stroke signs and symptoms may be treated with clot busting medication known as tPA and/or a clot retrieval device known as Mechanical Thrombectomy.
-Huntington Hospital’s Stroke Team treats more eligible stroke patients with thrombolytic therapy than the national average offering patients a better chance at recovery.
+Huntington Hospital’s Stroke patients who are treated with Mechanical Thrombectomy have a greater chance of going home upon discharge when compared to stroke centers within Los Angeles County and across the nation.
+We offer stroke patients a better chance at recovery.

 Tissue Plasminogen Activator (tPA) is a powerful drug used to break up blood clots causing ischemic stroke.
 The quicker we treat, the better chance our patient’s have at recovery.
-The national goal for treatment with tPA is within 60 min of arrival to the emergency department.
-Huntington Hospital has been awarded as a Target Stroke Gold Plus Honor Roll facility based on our stroke team performance.
+The national goal for treatment with tPA is within 60 minutes of arrival to the emergency department.
+Huntington Hospital is recognized annually for our timely stroke team performance.
+Our fastest time to treatment with tPA is 15 minutes.

 As part of our comprehensive stroke services, we perform elective diagnostic cerebral angiogram procedures in our state-of-the-art interventional radiology suite.
 Our complication rate of stroke or death within 24 hours of the procedure remains at 0.0%.